heavyoryx/Conversation_evaluator/README.md

 * semantic evaluation from the LLM
 * grammar evaluation from LanguageTool + fallback rules

-The pipeline also applies a lightweight clarity fallback for a known rubric-specific edge case where the LLM remained too permissive.
+The pipeline also applies a lightweight clarity fallback for a known edge case where the LLM remained too permissive.

 ### 4. `main.py`